MirceaMacarie/Test_Cases/README.md

 **Steps to reproduce:**
 1. Go to site https://login.wordpress.org/
-2. Add correct user/password
+2. Add correct username and password
 3. Press the login button
 4. Observe if user can login

 **Expected result:** User should be able to login.

-**Test Data:** User: test & Pass: 1234
+**Test Data:** Username: test & Password: 1234

 #